mautic/developer-documentation-new/docs/rest_api/segments.rst

 .. vale on

+Adds a Contact to a specific Segment.

 .. code-block:: php

    <?php

    $segmentApi->addContact($segmentId, $contactId);

-Add a Contact to a Segment.

 .. vale off